 Our amended and restated certificate of incorporation provides that the size of the Board shall be fixed from time to time by a majority vote of the Board, with a maximum of 15 members, provided that, prior to the date H.I.G. (through one or more of its affiliates) ceases to beneficially own 50% or more of our common stock, the size of the Board will be determined by the affirmative vote of holders of a majority of our common stock.
-Directors will (except for the filling of vacancies and newly created directorships) be elected by the holders of a plurality of the votes cast by the holders of shares present in person or represented by proxy at the meeting and entitled to vote on the election of such directors.
+Directors will (except for the filling of vacancies and newly created directorships) be elected by the holders of a plurality of the votes properly cast by the holders of shares present in person or represented by proxy at the meeting and entitled to vote on the election of such directors.

-The following table sets forth the name, age (as of March 14, 2016) and position of individuals who currently serve as the directors of Surgery Partners, Inc.
+The following table sets forth the name, age (as of March 31, 2017) and position of individuals who currently serve as the directors of Surgery Partners, Inc.

 Name Age Position

-Christopher Laitala 43 Class III Director, Chairman

-Michael T. Doyle 43 Class III Director, Chief Executive Officer

-Adam Feinstein 44 Class I Director

-Matthew I. Lozow 38 Class II Director
+Matthew I. Lozow 39 Class II Director

 Brent Turner 51 Class II Director

+Christopher Laitala 44 Class III Director, Chairman

+Michael T. Doyle 44 Class III Director, Chief Executive Officer

+Teresa DeLuca, M.D.
+51 Class I Director

+Adam Feinstein 45 Class I Director